progressofme/TTTAI/README.md

 Boredom - One of the best!
 It either wins or ties with the top AI's

 Fishstock - It took the code from MateInOne, ImpossibleAI, and Best to make the top AI right now.
 Named after Stockfish for Chess.

+Fascination - The best AI right now.
+Beats Boredom, knows stratigies, and beats some humans.
+Named after boredom, being the opposite.

 # Creating An AI